-Choose from ’90s-style influencers in Clueless; Cronenberg body horror in Videodrome; Motown martial arts in The Last Dragon; the ultimate B-movie cult slasher Sleepaway Camp; or a scream queen, a preacher and The Hoff in space with Star Crash.
-Or better still, choose them all!
+From ’90s-style influencers in Clueless; Cronenberg body horror in Videodrome; Motown martial arts in The Last Dragon; the ultimate B-movie cult slasher Sleepaway Camp; or a scream queen, a preacher and The Hoff in space with Star Crash.

 Amy Heckerling / USA / 1995 / 97 mins